JuliaControl/ModelPredictiveControl.jl/docs/src/manual/linmpc.md

 nothing # hide
 ```

-The new feedforward compensation is able to almost perfectly rejet the load disturbance:
+The new feedforward compensation is able to almost perfectly reject the load disturbance:

 ```@example 1
 setstate!(model, zeros(model.nx))